Singapore to allow banks to enter non-financial e-commerce

-SINGAPORE Singapore's central bank will streamline regulatory requirements to allow banks to conduct or invest in non-financial e-commerce businesses, it said late on Tuesday.
+SINGAPORE (Reuters) - Singapore's central bank will streamline regulatory requirements to allow banks to conduct or invest in non-financial e-commerce businesses, it said late on Tuesday.

 Finance Minister Heng Swee Keat, speaking at an event organized by the Association of Banks in Singapore, said that these will be businesses that are related to or complementary to banks' core financial operations.